KameronCunn/Active-Directory/README.md

 ### Tools Used

-Splunk
+-Splunk

-Kali Linux
+-Kali Linux

-Windows 10
+-Windows 10

-draw.io
+-draw.io

-sysmon
+-sysmon

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc